-In this era of style and comfort, none of us would prefer to wear bulky, rigid and not easily portable helmet.
-Whereas, the number of demises is on the hike due to not wearing a helmet.
-To resolve this, the team behind Park & Diamond developed the collapsible helmet which not only designed like a baseball cap but is equally pliable.
+In this era of style and comfort, none of us would prefer to wear bulky, rigid, and not easily portable helmets.
+Whereas the number of demises is on the hike due to not wearing a helmet.
+To resolve this, the team behind Park & Diamond developed the collapsible helmet, which is not only designed like a baseball cap but is equally pliable.

 It will meet U.S. CPSC and EU EN-1078 cycling safety standards.